 - (I) Genetics Expertise and Analysis

 - (II) Interpersonal, Psychosocial and Counseling Skills

 - (III) Education

-(IV) Professional Development & Practice.
+- (IV) Professional Development & Practice.

-The ACGC PBCs can be viewed in their entirety here: https://www.gceducation.org/practice-based-competencies/ and below.
+The ACGC PBCs can be viewed in their entirety on the ACGC website and on the following pages.
 The bullets below each competency elaborate on skills necessary for achievement of the competency.
 These elaborations assist program faculty in curriculum planning, development, and program and student evaluation.